dchikitsa-health/videha/README.md

-An open source sdk for Beckn protocol (WIP: not production ready)
+An open source SDK for Beckn Protocol (WIP: not production ready)
 ==========================================

 Did you know you can make your products Beckn enabled within 15 minutes?